Updated: 4 days ago

 In this week’s Nurse’s Spotlight we’d like to introduce you to Amy Gross, an operating room RN, who was recently married and lives in Springfield, Missouri with her husband and cat named Theodore.

 Stay positive.
 I’m pretty sure this will all blow over at some point and then the backload of cases that will be coming up.
 I mean there will be a job coming soon, it’s just a matter of hanging on.
 Even if COVID-19 stays around a lot longer than people think, I do think hospitals will start doing more elective cases because a lot of the ones we’re starting to do right now are cancer patients that they’ve pushed off.
-So, there’s going to be a lot of these types of cases that need to get done.
+So, there’s going to be a lot of these types of cases that need to get done. -----

-Interested in applying?
+Ready to get started?
 Check out our "Quick Apply" form.